t3komu00/t3komu00.github.io/README.md

 ---

-**Author:** [Nipuni Kodikara]
-**Date:** 2024-09-22

 # About Me

-I’m [Your Name], a passionate nature photographer dedicated to capturing the wonders of the natural world.
+I’m Nipuni Kodikara, a passionate nature photographer dedicated to capturing the wonders of the natural world.
 My journey began with a simple camera and a deep appreciation for the outdoors.

 ## My Inspiration